top of page

 The beneficiaries we care for are a part of our organization from the moment they enter our care until they can live independently.
 This type of results-based approach is promoted by The World Bank as an innovative way to achieve the most sustainable outcomes.

-• 50+ have graduated
+• 2018 – present: 70+ beneficiaries have graduated

-BTCTE’s Latest News: Campus
+BTCTE’s Campus in Ghana

 IMG_0509.HEIC